- Chapter 61 Current Use Tax Programs

 Conserving land in Massachusetts is critically important.
 Often times though, what happens to that land after it is conserved is not considered.
 Maintenance of protected land for wildlife can be just as important as the initial conservation agreement though.
 Costs incurred with active management can be high, which is why MassWildlife (Massachusetts Division of Fisheries and Wildlife) has developed a grant program designed to help landowners with the financial burdens associated with continued land management.

-This program, known as the MassWildlife Habitat management Grant Program (MHMGP), is currently requesting grant proposals due November 15, 2016.
 The program is geared towards habitat management for game species, species of greatest conservation need, and activities associated with public recreation such as hunting, fishing, and trapping.

 Conservation lands in the Commonwealth of Massachusetts owned either by private individuals or municipalities are eligible for this assistance.

 Details and an application can be found here.

 State tax laws in Massachusetts require that land be taxed at its full and fair market value.
 Most often this value is derived from residential development.
 Property taxation presents a problem for landowners who are interested in keeping their land undeveloped.
 To assist landowners the Commonwealth passed created the Chapter 61, 61A and 61B programs.
 Each law provides a means to assess forest land at a portion of its fair market value, lowering landowner taxes and making it more affordable for landowners to maintain their land as undeveloped.